Cross-Validated Loss-Based Covariance Matrix Estimator Selection in High Dimensions: Real Data Examples

-However, PCA typically relies on the sample covariance matrix, and so when the dataset is high-dimensional, the resulting principal components are known to be poor estimates of those of the population~\citep{Johnstone:2009}.
+This initial dimensionality reduction by PCA is believed to play a helpful role in denoising.
+However, PCA typically relies on the sample covariance matrix, and so when the data set is high-dimensional, the resulting principal components are known to be poor estimates of those of the population~\citep{Johnstone:2009}.
 We hence posit that our cross-validated estimator selection procedure could form a basis for an improved PCA.
 That is, we hope that the eigenvectors resulting from the eigendecomposition of our estimated covariance matrix could be used to generate a set of estimates closer to the true PCs in terms of risk.
-These PCs could then be used as initializations for UMAP, giving rise to low-dimensional embeddings that better reflect a dataset's biological signal.
-Indeed, additional simulation results provided in Section~\ref{spectral-norm-sim} suggest that cvCovEst produces estimates of the leading eigenvalue at least as well as those produced by the sample covariance matrix, in terms of the spectral norm.
+These PCs could then be fed to UMAP to produce an enhanced embedding.
+Indeed, additional simulation results provided in Section~\ref{supp:spectral-norm-sim} of the Online Supplement suggest that cvCovEst produces estimates of the leading eigenvalue at least as well as those produced by the sample covariance matrix, in terms of the spectral norm.

-To verify this conjecture, we applied our procedure to two scRNA-seq datasets for which the cell types are known \textit{a priori}.
+We applied our procedure to two scRNA-seq data sets for which the cell types are known \textit{a priori}.
 These data were obtained from the \texttt{scRNAseq} Bioconductor \texttt{R} package~\citep{scRNAseq-pkg}, and prepared for analysis using a workflow outlined in \citet{osca:2020}.
-A 5-fold CV scheme was used; the library of candidate estimators is provided in Table~\ref{table:scrnaseq-hyperparams}.
+A 5-fold CV scheme was used; the library of candidate estimators is provided in the Online Supplement's Table~\ref{supp:table:scrnaseq-hyperparams}.
 We expect that cells of the same class will form tight, distinct clusters within the low-dimensional representations.
 The resulting embeddings, which we refer to as the \textit{cvCovEst-based} embeddings, were then compared to those produced by UMAP using traditional PCA for initialization, which we refer to as the \textit{PCA-based} embeddings.
 For each embedding, the 20 leading PCs were fed to UMAP.
-The first dataset is a collection of 285 mouse visual cortex cells \citep{tasic:2016}, and the second dataset consists of 2,816 mouse brain cells \citep{zeisel:2015}.
-The ratios of features to observations, 3.51 and 0.36 for the \citet{tasic:2016} and \citet{zeisel:2015} datasets, respectively, fall closely in line with those considered in the simulation study presented in Section~\ref{simulations}.
-The 1,000 most variable genes of each dataset were used to compute the PCs of both embeddings.
+The first data set is a collection of 285 mouse visual cortex cells \citep{tasic:2016}, and the second data set consists of 2,816 mouse brain cells \citep{zeisel:2015}.
+The 1,000 most variable genes of each data set were used to compute the PCs of both embeddings.